Chapter 13 Trustee General Information

 - If at any time your payment is returned for any reason with TFS, or if the monthly payment is not made timely, an order to pay will automatically be issued to your employer.

-- The payment MUST be in the form of a money order or cashier’s check, made payable to 'Robert P. Musgrave, Trustee'.
+- The payment MUST be in the form of a money order or cashier’s check, made payable to 'Robert P. Musgrave, Trustee', or through the TFS system.
 Your case number and last name MUST be legibly written on the payment.
-It MUST be mailed to the address on the front of this booklet.
+It MUST be mailed to the ‘Payments’ address found under the Contact Us tab of this website.
 The first payment is the only one which can be made by cashiers check or money order without prior authorization from our office.

 - During the course of your petition, difficulties may arise.
 If you advise the Trustee office of these problems, it may be possible to defer some payments to the end of your plan term.
 Deferrals must be requested in writing, and should contain a full explanation of the circumstances requiring the deferral.
 A deferral of an automatic withdrawal must be received by our office at least seven days prior to the date of the withdrawal.